lukeachristenson/reversi/README.md

 - Some of the strategies(MiniMax and OurAlgorithm) were dependent on the concrete implementation of the IReversiModel interface.
 This was changed to make the strategies use the IBoard interface methods to quantify the moves and evaluate the best move(s).
+- The existing view showed an error dialog box when a player attempted to make a move when it isn't their turn.
-- Apart from this one change, rest everything in our implementation of the reversi game was kept the same.
+- Apart from these changes, rest everything in our implementation of the reversi game was kept the same.
 - The existing view showed an error dialog box when a player attempted to make a move when it isn't their turn.
 - Apart from these changes, rest everything in our implementation of the reversi game was kept the same.